arianracca/arianracca/README.md

 - 📧 You can reach me at **arianracca@gmail.com**

-- 📄 Know about my experiences [Resume](https://github.com/arianracca/CV)
+- 📄 Know about my experiences through my [Resume](https://github.com/arianracca/CV)

 - 🗣 Fun fact **I'm a Psychologist**